nmolaei7878/NoteBook/README.md

  - you dont have access to layouting apis to manage those but you can hint them.
  - with will-change property in css.
    - 1 to craete a seperate layout for element that you dont want to repaint.(like sticky header on scrolling).
+   - 2 you have to put back will-change to 'auto'.
  - you can check repainting in devtools -> rendering -> paint flashing